TheMatjaz/atto/README.md

 The output is basic, but enough: indicates just where the test case failed, by filename and line number.
 Open that file, go to that line.
 There is the error.
-Done.
+Start using the debugger around that point.

 Passing tests are not printed, to avoid cluttering the output.